Anderson-Lai/ib-notes/hlphysics/physics.md

 the **negative of a vector** is a vector with the same magnitude but points in the opposite direction
 therefore, v2 - v1 is the same as v2 + (-v1)

+# Feb.
+24, 2025 - Algebraic Approach To Vectors

+a vector can be broken down to a **x and y component**

+calculate the x component and y component of each vector using sine/cosine

+add up the different components in each vector
+use the pythagorean theorem on the summed components to calculate the **magnitude** of the final vector

+with the summed components, tangent can be used to find the **direction of the vector**

+ensure the final answer is positive
+ensure the direction is correct